Investing, Investing Basics

 Historically speaking, stocks may rise and fall (with some never recovering – regardless of their size.
 Think Enron…), but index funds tend to rise over time.

 With that said, when investing in a broad market index fund your performance will be tied to the market as a whole.
 Take the Russell 3000 Index as an example.
-If the U.S. economy goes into a massive recession, your index fund will go down with it, but you’ll also be protected from individual companies that will inevitably go under during that same time period.
+During a massive U.S. recession, index funds decline, but they protect against individual company failures.

 When you see success stories like Apple, Facebook, Tesla, etc., it can be tempting to invest in individual securities, but it’s important to reminder yourself that those companies are the outliers, not the norm.
 Even though you may lose out on significant upside of individual securities with the more diversified approach (assuming you picked the right stock and held it instead of locking in your gains), historically the S&P 500 has posted an average annual return of nearly 10% since 1928.
 Not too bad!